-Do you know what's annoying?
-Getting blocked or ghosted.
-I recently found out on Monday 5th August 2019 that my site got blocked from Pinterest.
-That meant that I can't pin any new pins from my own site.
+Do you know what’s annoying?
+Getting blocked on Pinterest for no reason.
+I recently found out that my site got blocked from Pinterest.
+That meant that I can’t pin any new pins from my own site.

 I checked my site analytics and found out that my traffic dropped on the 2nd of August.
 That meant that I got my site blocked just before I found out about it after 3 days (I get most of my site’s traffic from Pinterest btw).